<?xml version="1.0" encoding="UTF-8"?>

 <ul>

-<li>you have forgotten the password on your own worksheet</li>
+<li>You have forgotten the password on your own worksheet (forgotten excel passwords)</li>

-<li>a co-worker, or other user has password protected a worksheet that you now need to edit, and they are not available to unlock the sheet for you</li>
+<li>A co-worker, or other user has password protected a worksheet that you now need to edit, and they are not available to unlock the sheet for you</li>

-<li>you have a need to perform an analysis of the data in a password protected worksheet, but are unable to do so due to the locked cells</li>
+<li>You have a need to perform an analysis of the data in a password protected worksheet, but are unable to do so due to the locked cells</li>

-<li>you would like to sort/filter the data in a password protected worksheet, or create a PivotTable report from the data</li>
+<li>You would like to sort/filter the data in a password protected worksheet, or create a PivotTable report from the data</li>

 </ul>